Skip to main content

 We will now build a docker image for Python components.
 It will provide a dev/run environment that can be used in lieu of the native Ubuntu environment.
 In the following Run section, you will run the commands inside of this environment.

-From the root directory of opencxl-core, run:
+From the root directory of opencis-core, run:

 note